 The ACFE has released its 2012 Global Fraud Study and many of the findings aren’t surprising.
 As in previous years, the study found that the typical organization loses five per cent of revenue to fraud and that fraud is still a huge problem for organizations all over the world.
 Does this mean that companies are turning a blind eye to crime, just too busy with day-to-day business to think about fraud prevention or think they’re immune?

 “There is still a feeling among many organizations that occupational fraud is something that happens to the other guy, not to them,” says James Ratley, the ACFE’s President and CEO.
 “In the last ten years that attitude is not as strong as it used to be – fraud awareness has definitely risen – but it is still there.”

 Big Losses = Bad Business

-Ratley hopes that fraud studies, such as this one, cause organizations to realize that the costs of investing in fraud prevention and detection outweigh the risks of ignoring the problem.
+Ratley hopes that fraud studies, such as this one, cause organizations to realize that the risks of ignoring fraud far outweigh the costs of investing in fraud prevention and detection.

 Fraud is Global

-“Perhaps the most surprising thing we learned is how similarly fraud affects organizations regardless of the country in which the fraud occurs,” he says.
-“We had cases reported from nearly 100 countries, and when you look at the trends, with a few exceptions, the demographics of the fraud offenders and the victims remain very consistent across all regions.
-This tells us that occupational fraud is truly a global problem and it’s likely why ACFE’s membership outside the United States has grown so significantly over the last few years.”
+One surprising result of the survey was the revelation that fraud affects companies all over the world in similar ways.
+“We had cases reported from nearly 100 countries, and when you look at the trends, with a few exceptions, the demographics of the fraud offenders and the victims remain very consistent across all regions,” says Ratley.

 With so many companies expanding overseas, especially into emerging markets, it makes sense to pay attention to these statistics and plan for fraud prevention and detection programs in every location in which your business operates.